junxit/us-congress-bills-115/metadata.md

 - 2017-09-05 — Placed on the Union Calendar, Calendar No. 212.
 - 2017-09-05 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 115-294.
 - 2017-09-05 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 115-294.
+- 2017-09-06 — Considered under suspension of the rules. (consideration: CR H6660-6667, H6677-6678)
+- 2017-09-06 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3388.
+- 2017-09-06 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-09-06 — Mr. Latta moved to suspend the rules and pass the bill, as amended.
+- 2017-09-06 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6667-6671)
+- 2017-09-06 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6667-6671)
+- 2017-09-06 — The title of the measure was amended.
+Agreed to without objection.